redux-form/redux-form/docs/api/Field.md

 Object with custom props to pass through the `Field` component into a component provided to `component` prop.
 This props will be merged to props provided by `Field` itself.
 This _may_ be useful if you are using TypeScript.
+This construct is completely optional; the primary way of passing props along to your `component` is to give them directly to the `Field` component, but if, for whatever reason, you prefer to bundle them into a separate object, you may do so by passing them into `props`.

 ## Usage